Early in-person voting starts in Wisconsin amid lawsuits - NewsBreak

 Polls have shown the governor's race between Evers and Republican Tim Michels to be about even, while Johnson has an apparent lead over Democratic Lt.
 Gov. Mandela Barnes in the Senate race.

-“I believe it’s going to go down to the last vote,” Evers said after a get-out-the-vote rally in Madison.
-“It’s going to be very close.”

-Billy Feitlinger was first in line to cast his ballot, 45 minutes before the doors opened Tuesday at the Madison city office building a block from the Capitol.
+Billy Feitlinger was first in line, 45 minutes before the doors opened Tuesday, at the Madison city office building, a block from the Capitol, to cast his ballot.
 By the time doors opened, about 12 people were in line.

 Feitlinger said he worries that voters will be confused about the absentee voting process.
 Republicans in Wisconsin led efforts making it more difficult to vote absentee following former President Donald Trump's loss in 2020.